Variables

 System Variables

-System variables are preexisting variables whose names and values are defined and assigned by Control-M. You can reference system variables in the job definitionClosedThe set of parameters that defines what the job does, when it runs, its prerequisites, and the post-processing actions Control-M performs after it ends (also called a job processing definition). attributes, as described in Variable Reference Attributes and in the values of User-Defined Variables.
-Before a job is submitted, Control-M resolves the variables and uses the retrieved values for the current execution of the job.
+System variables are preexisting variables with static names and Control-M-assigned values.
+You can reference system variables in the job definitionClosed The set of parameters that defines what the job does, when it runs, its prerequisites, and the post-processing actions Control-M performs after it ends (also called a job processing definition). attributes, as described in Variable Reference Attributes and in the values of User-Defined Variables.
+Before a job is submitted, Control-M resolves the variables and uses the retrieved values for the current job execution.

 You can create user-defined variables using system variables, as follows:

 • MYDATE is entered into the Name field in the Variables area.
-This creates the user-defined variable %%MYDATE.
+This creates the user-defined local variable %%MYDATE.

 • %%DAY, %%MONTH, and %%YEAR are system variables whose values correspond to the current day, month, and year (in dd, mm, and yy format) on the host machine.